gromacs/gromacs/docs/reference-manual/functions/interaction-methods.rst

                                                   { | \mathbf{r}_{ij} | }
              :label: eqnvsite2fdatom

--  In this case the virtual site is on the line through the the other two particles at a distance of :math:`|a|` from :math:`i`.
+-  In this case the virtual site is on the line through the other two particles at a distance of :math:`|a|` from :math:`i`.
 The force on particles :math:`i` and :math:`j` due to the force on the virtual site can be computed as: